cminhho/TDTU-LapTrinhUngDungDiDong/Lab09/README.md

 ### Question: AsyncTask vs IntentService vs Service?
 ### Anwsers
 <b>Service</b>
-- Running in the application’s main thread
+- Runs in the application’s main thread.
-- Using for long operations.
+- Performs a longer-running operation.

 <b>IntentService</b>
-- Using to perform a single background thread.
+- Handles a single worker thread, only one request will be processed at a time.
-- Once done, the instance of IntentService terminate itself automatically.
+- Stops itself when it runs out of work.
-- Using for long operations.
+- Performs a longer-running operation .

 <b>AsyncTask</b>
-- Running on a background thread and whose result is published on the UI thread
+- Runs on a background thread and whose result is published on the UI thread.
-- Using for short operations (a few seconds at the most.)
+- Used for short operations (a few seconds at the most.)